 There are two forms of municipal government used in our state: mayor-council and council-manager.
 The mayor-council form, where a mayor handles most administrative duties while the council sets policy, was the original form of municipal government in America, established during colonial times.
-As cities grew systems of patronage emerged, leading to corruption, political favoritism, and inefficiencies.
+As cities grew systems of patronage emerged, leading to corruption, political favoritism, and gross inefficiencies.
 In response, during the early decades of the twentieth century, the council-manager system developed as an alternative to the mayor-council system.

 Today the council-manager form of government is the primary form for most mid-sized American cities with populations between 2,500 and 250,000, while the mayor-council system – with many variations in the powers of the mayor – is more common in small towns with populations below 2,500 and larger cities of more than 250,000 residents.
-The town of Ramseur, North Carolina is currently organized as a mayor-council form of government.
+The town of Ramseur, North Carolina is organized as a mayor-council form of government.

 Most powers held by local mayors are created by municipal charters or by the action of a city council.
 GS 160A-69 recognizes the mayor as the head of a city for purposes of serving civil process, and this is typically recognized by most state and federal agencies in civil matters.
 The same statute requires the mayor to preside at all council meetings, while GS